tecracer-chef/inspec-chef/README.md

 }
 ```

-and then use `input('databag://configuration/database/SQL/Type')` to get the
+you can use `input('databag://configuration/database/SQL/Type')` to get the
-"SQL2019" value out.
+"SQL2019" value.

+### Important Note

+Keep in mind, that the node executing your InSpec runs needs to be
+registered with the Chef Infra Server to be able to access the data.
+Lookup
+is __not__ done on the clients tested, but the workstation executing InSpec.

 ## Limitations

-There currently is no support for arrays or more complex expressions within
+- There currently is no support for arrays or more complex expressions within
   the query, but support via JMESPath expressions is planned.
+- Automatic Chef node name lookup will fail for addresses not searchable in the
+  `ipaddress`, `hostname` or `fqdn` fields.
+One case would be IPv6 target
+  nodes.
+Trying to resolve will result in error "Unable too lookup remote Chef
+  client name"